 The freedom of the gospel allows us to press into happy circumstances.
 It is nothing to fear or mistrust.
-Sure, it will be temporary.
 There is no reason to avoid pleasure just because we know it will fade.
-We can be grateful to experience joy while it is with us.
+It is temporary, but we can be grateful to experience joy while it is with us.

-But joy can transcend any circumstance, if we look at it the right way.
+But joy can also transcend any circumstance, if we look at it the right way.
 Because we can always have joy that God is in our midst.
-Unlike the Psalmist could say, on this side of the cross and Pentecost we can have joy that God is within us.
+Unlike the Psalmist, on this side of the cross and Pentecost we can have joy that God is within us.